 Creams and massages first of all tighten the skin and give only temporary effect, but the problem lies inside and requires a serious deep approach.
 And it is incredibly simple: the more you move and the more serious you are about your diet, the less fat depots are working.

 Collagen will settle down with time, and legs and tummy will be smooth as soon as you cope with fat deposits.
 For that you need patience, healthy diet, sport and cardio-loads.
 Cardio loads disperse blood through the body literally in an explosive manner, delivering a shock dose of oxygen to the periphery, which copes with excess fat reserves.
-Don’t forget: proper nutrition and proper loads are a seal of a smooth and fit body!
+Don’t forget: proper nutrition and guaranteed weight loss pills are a seal of a smooth and fit body!

 Exercises Suitable After Spinal Cord Injury